Tuesday, December 24, 2013

 St. Charles was still very rural back in 1952.
 Perhaps that was part of its appeal.
 The house had a cistern in the basement, a coal-fired furnace, and was connected to a rudimentary sewer that ran down the street to the river.
 A 14-by-20-foot stable was included near the southwest corner of the property.
 The house and yard needed work, but had lots of potential.

 But Mom and Dad were undaunted.
-Maybe Dad was reminded of the great old Ontario brick homes, like that of his Uncle Stan.
+Maybe Dad was reminded of the great old Ontario brick homes, like that of his Uncle Sandy.
 Perhaps it was the small-town setting and space for kids that appealed to Mom.
 In any case, they were both intrigued enough to take a good look.

 P.M. likely refers to Pilot Mound.
 Mom had been a good saver and was actually earning more than Dad when they married.